 During mealtime, schools must take every measure to maximize physical distancing and enhance ventilation.
 Utilizing outdoor spaces for mealtime is encouraged to the extent possible

 Cold Weather/Rainy Days

 Indoor eating spaces will need to be utilized during rainy days or inclement weather.
-Schools are encouraged to keep eating time to the shortest time possible to minimize unmasked time.
+Schools are encouraged to keep eating time to the shortest time possible..
 Schools must follow the indoor seating guidance below.
 During inclement weather doors and windows should remain cracked if possible to ensure increased ventilation.
 Portable HEPA filtration units provided to spaces where MERV-13 filtration is not available MUST be plugged-in and utilized correctly.

 Indoor Cafeteria Seating